vuestorefront/storefront-ui/apps/docs/components/components/rating.md

 </Showcase>

-## Single star with value
+### Single star with value

-Rating could be presented as a simple star icon with value label.
+For a more minimal look, you can also present ratings a single star icon with a text label.

 <Showcase showcase-name="Rating/SingleStar" style="min-height:220px">